Blog Home » Arizona » SRP Irrigation 101

 Unsure if you have SRP irrigation?
 Contact SRP’s Water Contact Center at (602) 236-3333.
 You can also request a walk-through of your irrigation system or an irrigation system education appointment with an experienced SRP Field Services Liaison.

-Field liaisons can offer tips regarding the steps you can take to make your yard irrigation-ready using information about your property and land.
+Field Services Liaisons can offer tips regarding the steps you can take to make your yard irrigation-ready using information about your property and land.
 This could include installing berms and repairing your property’s pipes or yard valves.

 The reps can also help you understand the layout of your neighborhood’s private irrigation system, including what you and your neighbors are responsible for as irrigation owners.